Discovering Mythology (Challenge Kit)

 • Hera (HIR'UH)

-• Queen of gods and goddess of marriage and family
+• Queen of the gods and goddess of marriage and family

 • Poseidon (PUH-SY'-DUHN)